 As a small business and social enterprise, we have sought to work with women entrepreneurs from around the world.
 We have been able to create a growing number of sustainable incomes and opportunities for youth within our business.
-Working with Third Party Certifiers BCorp and Fairtrade has brought us together with like-minded organisations that are also seeking ethical, energy efficient and sustainable solutions.
+Working with Third-Party Certifiers BCorp and Fairtrade have brought us together with like-minded organisations that are also seeking ethical, energy-efficient and sustainable solutions.

 Between 1990 and 2015, the rate of extreme global poverty halved, primary school attendance increased by 50% worldwide and the number of women in parliament doubled.
 The object of the Sustainable Development Goals is to build on these groundbreaking global achievements.
 Our commitment as a small business has been to be just and sustainable in every aspect.
 As we move forward with our own sustainability framework, it is exciting to know that this is a truly global enterprise that we are part of.